Project Management Certificate

 This program provides the professional education to lead complex projects effectively from inception to close-out.

-Blending theory with practice, this program is aligned with the Project Management Institute's (PMI) Project Management Body of Knowledge (PMBOK), and emphasizes individual and organizational leadership characteristics in project management.
+Blending theory with practice, this program is aligned with the Project Management Institute's (PMI)® Project Management Body of Knowledge (PMBOK®Guide), and emphasizes individual and organizational leadership characteristics in project management.
 Upon completion of the program, students are prepared to plan, schedule and implement complex projects within industrial, service, governmental or nonprofit organizations.

-In addition, the program covers all the discipline areas required by PMI to sit for the Project Management Professional (PMP) certification exam.
-We also have a three-day PMP® Exam Workshop that prepares you for the PMP® Certification Exam.
+In addition, the program covers all the discipline areas required by PMI® to sit for the Project Management Professional (PMP)® certification exam.

 View schedule and campus locations:

-Project Management Principles and Practice (3 units) [PMCS 301]
+Project Management Principles and Practice (3 credits) [PMCS 301]

-Project Planning, Scheduling and Risk Management (3 units) [PMCS 304]
+Project Planning, Procurement and Cost Management (3 credits) [PMCS 304]

 Surveys the project management planning and risk management principles used in the definition of scope, time management and risk analysis.
 Topics include collecting the project requirements, scope development, work breakdown structures, estimation and scheduling, risk management and mitigation strategies.

-Project Cost and Quality Management (3 units) [PMCS 303]
+Project Quality Assurance and Risk Management (3 credits) [PMCS 303]

 Review of the essential project management tools and techniques used to estimate costs and manage quality.
 Additional topics include procurement of resources, and planning and performing quality assurance throughout the project life cycle.

-Project Leadership, Teambuilding and Communication (3 units) [PMCS 302]
+Project Leadership, Teambuilding and Communication (3 credits) [PMCS 302]

 Covers the essential qualitative areas necessary for effective project management including leadership, personnel and team management, communication and strategic planning.
 Topics include team selection and development, effective project leadership, stakeholder management and communication strategies throughout the project life cycle.